 We have requested PRC residents holding direct or indirect interest in our Company to our knowledge to make the necessary applications, filings and amendments as required by applicable foreign exchange regulations.
-However, we may not be fully informed of the identities of all our Shareholders or beneficial owners who are PRC residents and, therefore, we may not be able to identify all our Shareholders or beneficial owners who are PRC residents to ensure their compliance with the Circular 37 or other related regulations.
-In addition, we cannot provide any assurance that all of our Shareholders and beneficial owners who are PRC residents will comply with our request to make, obtain or update any applicable registrations or comply with other requirements required by the Circular 37 or other related regulations in a timely manner.
-Failure by any such Shareholders to comply with the Circular 37 or other related regulations could subject us to fines or legal sanctions, restrict our investment activities in the PRC and overseas or cross-border investment activities, limit our subsidiaries' ability to make distributions, pay dividends or other payments to us or affect our ownership structure, which could materially and adversely affect our business and prospects.
+However, we may not be fully informed of the identities of all our Shareholders or beneficial owners who are PRC residents and, therefore, we may not be able to identify all our Shareholders or beneficial owners who are PRC residents to ensure their compliance with SAFE Circular 37 or other related regulations.
+In addition, we cannot provide any assurance that all of our Shareholders and beneficial owners who are PRC residents will comply with our request to make, obtain or update any applicable registrations or comply with other requirements required by SAFE Circular 37 or other related regulations in a timely manner.
+Failure by any such Shareholders to comply with SAFE Circular 37 or other related regulations in a timely manner.
+Failure by any such Shareholders to comply with SAFE Circular 37 or other related regulations in a timely manner.
+Failure by any such Shareholders to comply with SAFE Circular 37 or other related regulations in a timely manner.
+Failure by any such Shareholders to comply with SAFE Circular 37 or other related regulations in a timely manner.
+Failure by any such Shareholders to comply with SAFE Circular 37 or other related regulations in a timely manner.
+Failure by any such Shareholders to comply with SAFE Circular 37 or other related regulations in a timely manner.
+Failure by any such Shareholders to comply with SAFE Circular 37 or other related regulations, restrict our investment activities in the PRC and overseas or cross-border investment activities, limit our subsidiaries' ability to make distributions, pay dividends or other payments to us or affect our ownership structure, which could materially and adversely affect our business and prospects.